 Inside Your Home

 - Check your weather-stripping.
 If you can slide a business card under your weather-stripping, there’s enough room for a scorpion to wiggle through!
 Try patching up bare spots or installing new thicker weather stripping if your current weather stripping is too thin.

 - Caulk or plug the spaces where electric lines or water pipes enter your house.
-Scorpions don’t need much of an opening to sneak into your home, so be sure to check your kitchen and bathrooms where pipes come out of the wall.
+Scorpions don’t need much of an opening to sneak into your home, so be sure to check your kitchen and bathrooms for areas where pipes come out of the wall.
 If there are any gaps, fill them in to prevent scorpions from sneaking through!

 This blog was written by Ryan Michel, Owner of Defense Pest Control